OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-c/README.md

 we *must* change one parameter, the `ROUTE_NAME`.
 We can't all deploy **Lazar** and use the same **Route** name.
 We can do this simply by using our username.

-    oc process -f lazar.yaml -p ROUTE_NAME=${WORKSHOP_USER}-exercisec | oc create -f -
+    oc process -f lazar.yaml -p ROUTE_NAME=${WORKSHOP_USER}-exercise-c | oc create -f -

-Lazar is a large and complex application, that may take a minute or so to become 'ready'.
-You can visit your project's **Overview** page to see the state of the deployment.
-At some point it should settle down and you should see the **Pod** with its familiar blue outline, the **Service** and **Route**: -
+Lazar is a large (1.6Gi) and complex application that may take a minute or two to become 'ready'.
+The time will depend on whether whether Lazar is known to OpenShift and whether it first needs to be downloaded from the external Docker registry where it is hosted.

+You can visit your project's **Overview** page to see the state of the deployment where, at some point, you will see the **Pod** and its familiar blue outline along with a **Service** and **Route**: -

 ![](screen-1.png)